(Editor’s Note: This post is based on the content of an email sent 8/4/13 to AN members.)

 Visit the Trail History page learn all the details about the trail construction and download a PDF file containing the scanned document.

-Allegany Nordic’s first capital campaign has passed the 2-year mark and we have received contributions totaling more than most of us thought was possible.
-We’ve received well over $10,000 in contributions and we have contributed three pieces of grooming equipment for the park and refurbished a couple more.
+Allegany Nordic’s capital campaign is approaching the 3-year mark and we have received contributions totaling more than most of us thought was possible.
+We’ve received well over $11,000 in contributions and we have contributed three pieces of grooming equipment for the park and refurbished a couple more.
 This is no small accomplishment and we can all be proud of this success.Please visit the CONTRIBUTE page to see the list of donors who have given generously.

-77 generous contributions got us to this point.
-10% of the dollar total came from Canada.
+More than 80 generous contributions got us to this point, many with two and some with three contributions.
+15% of the dollar total came from Canada.
 40% came from the greater Buffalo area.
-Diminishing financial resources and aging equipment remain significant challenges facing the cross country ski program at Allegany State Park.

 Ten contributors have made compelling statements about why they have donated to the campaign.
 Click here to view their statements.

-Thanks to all those who have led the campaign to its early success.
+Thanks to all those who have made the campaign a success.
 And to those who have yet to contribute, please come forward with your financial support.
 Visit the CONTRIBUTE page to learn more about the equipment we hope to purchase and how to make a tax-deductible donation.